 The National Trust’s Carnewas at Bedruthan from the bus stop walk combines a dramatic rocky coastline, a naturally sheltered cove and an ideal beach for families.
 And with rockpooling, snorkelling and wild swimming along the way, it’s superb for discovering sea life.

-From the clifftops, the spectacular series of Bedruthan Steps rocky sea stacks is a breathtaking view.
+The spectacular series of Bedruthan Steps rocky sea-stacks from the clifftops is a breathtaking view.
 The sea pounding the rocks has created one of Cornwall’s most iconic stretches of coastline.

 Porth Mear’s river valley provides plenty of nature and wildlife.
 The tranquil valley’s lush vegetation and reedbeds support small birds like bullfinches, warblers and whitethroats.
-Lizards and toads also thrive, and overhead hovering kestrels are on the lookout for their next prey.
+Lizards and toads also thrive, and overhead hovering kestrels are looking for their next prey.

 Porth Mear cove’s deep rock pools are ideal for seeing fish, like blennies, Cornish clingfish, gobies, and striking turquoise-striped corkwing wrasses.
 Also, you’ll find a variety of crabs, such as hermit, porcelain and shore.